outfox/fennecs.tech/index.md

 ## Ok, what the fox? *Another ECS?!*
 # :neofox_facepalm: We know... oh, _we know._

+Yet, in the tiniest of nutshells:
-In a tiny nutshell, we hope that this one hits different.
-Straight up:
+> _... this one hits different._

-###  **fenn**ecs is an archetype-based [🔗Entity-Component System](https://github.com/SanderMertens/ecs-faq).

-ECS is an architecture and Design Pattern most commonly used in **Game Development** and **Simulation Software**, applying various principles of **Data-Oriented Design** to leverage the capabilities of modern CPUs.
+**fenn**ecs is an archetype-based [C# Entity-Component System](https://github.com/SanderMertens/ecs-faq) library.
+It targets [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and is distributed as a prebuilt [nuget package](http://nuget.org/packages/fennecs) or in source code on [GitHub](https://github.com/outfox/fennecs).
+The broader term [ECS](https://github.com/SanderMertens/ecs-faq?tab=readme-ov-file#what-is-ecs) describes a family of architectures and design patterns most commonly used in **Game Development** and **Simulation Software**, applying various principles of **Data-Oriented Design** to leverage the capabilities of modern CPUs.

 **fenn**ecs strictly adheres to its design principles of reducing boilerplate and cognitive load first and foremost.
-Second we explore innovative approaches to structuring and querying component data without sacrificing flexibility.
+Second, we explore innovative approaches to structuring and querying component data without sacrificing flexibility.

+Furthermore, **fenn**ecs allows developers to mix and match the advantages of procedural, functional, and SIMD programming, as well as to follow both compositional and inheritance-based approaches to domain modeling.

+Doing all this with literally *zero dependency baggage* sets **fenn**ecs apart from many bulkier, more rigid, or more opinionated libraries.

+### Come on in, check out ~~[the fox](/docs/index.md)~~ [the docs!](/docs/index.md)

-Despite this primary focus, you may discover that **fenn**ecs still punches way above its weight in terms of performance.
-Our cheeky little library lives up to its name by all at once being **small, clever, quick,** *and <u>full of</u>* **delightfully terrible puns!**
+Beyond its goals for simplicity and flexibility, you may discover that **fenn**ecs still punches way above its weight in terms of performance.
+Our cheeky little library lives up to its name by all at once being **small, clever, quick,** *and full of* **delightfully terrible puns!**

-### Come on in, check out the [~~fox~~, uhh, docs](/docs/index.md)!